 Notes From Our Reviewers

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.

 Read what our review team had to say about this resource below or learn more about

 - Useful for teaching both about climate science and scientific research process.

 - Educator should be aware that resource could be construed as advertising for this particular technology.

 - Discusses problem of increased CO2 emissions, greenhouse effect, and carbon sequestration.

-- Scientist's research project tries to mimic what a tree can do in terms of absorbing CO2, and releasing O2.
+- Scientist's research project tries to mimic what a tree can do in terms of absorbing CO2.

 - Comments from expert scientist: This is an interesting idea, but video should take into account the total estimated cost of removing CO2 from the atmosphere including materials, transportation, and installation and not just the electricity used.